nikimicallef/MobileNumberSubscriberStorage/README.md

 ## API Design Decisions

 - An OpenAPI specification has been created for the `/subscriptions` endpoint.
-- It has been assumed that the names of the API fields specified are final and should be used as specified within the API.
+- It has been assumed that the names of the API fields specified within the table above have been agreed upon previously.
-- Even though the `id` and the `service_start_date` are set as mandatory in the spec. sheet, this has been interpreted as the fields being mandatory in the database, not in the POST request.
-In fact, if they are passed in a POST request, then a 400 response is returned.
+- Even though the `id` and the `service_start_date` are set as mandatory in the table above, this has been interpreted as the fields being mandatory in the database, not in the POST request.
+If they are passed in a POST request, then a 400 response is returned.
-- In an effort to favor the uniform interface approach, the user can pass in the `id` and the `service_start_date` in the PUT request however if the values do not match the values stored within the database, a 400 response is returned.
+- In an effort to favor the uniform interface approach, the user can pass in the `id`, `msisdn` and the `service_start_date` in the PUT request however if the values do not match the values stored within the database, a 400 response is returned.
 - The [OpenAPI Generator](https://github.com/OpenAPITools/openapi-generator) was used to generate the controller interface in order to ensure that the specification and the implementation match.

 ## Database Decisions
 - An H2 in memory database has been used.
 The data within the database will be deleted upon the application being shut down.
 - The `id` field is the primary key and it is auto-generated.
-- The `msisdn` field is `unique` in order to protect at a database level concurrent inserts.
+- The `msisdn` field is `unique` in order to protect from concurrent inserts.
 - The `id`, `msisdn` and `serviceStartDate` fields can not be updated.
 They are effectively final.

 ## Other Assumptions